zama-ai/concrete/docs/core-features/floating_points.md

 # Floating Points

+This document describes how floating points are treated and manipulated in Concrete.

 **Concrete** partly supports floating points.
 There is no support for floating point inputs or outputs.
 However, there is support for intermediate values to be floating points (under certain constraints).
+Also, we note that one can use an equivalent of fixed points in Concrete, as described in [our tutorial](../../frontends/concrete-python/examples/floating_point/floating_point.ipynb).

 ## Floating points as intermediate values